 Reporting climate performance: What does good look like?

-CISL are working with the ILG to develop a proposed temperature scoring methodology to be incorporated into the Navigator and, in doing so, will update the current Climate Stability metric in the Navigator to reflect the latest thinking and research from CISL.
+The proposed methodology will be published by CISL in Summer 2021 and incorporated into the Navigator shortly thereafter and, in doing so, it will update the current Climate Stability metric in the Navigator to reflect the latest thinking and research from CISL.

 About the author